buketcoban/gitops-preview-simulator/README.md

 This project simulates a modern platform engineering workflow for **ephemeral preview environments**.

-For each feature branch, the system can:

-- create a dedicated Kubernetes namespace
-- deploy the application with branch-specific metadata
-- expose health and metadata endpoints
-- run smoke tests against the deployed preview
-- upload test reports as artifacts to S3-compatible local storage
-- clean up the preview environment manually or automatically
-- apply TTL-based cleanup logic to avoid stale environments
+Instead of testing every change in one shared environment, each feature branch gets its own temporary and isolated preview space.
+The application is deployed into a branch-specific Kubernetes namespace, validated with smoke tests, and its reports are uploaded to S3-compatible local storage.
+When the environment is no longer needed, it can be cleaned up manually or removed automatically through TTL-based rules.

 The project is designed to run **locally**, using: